By Fransisco Msonge (MD), 2023

 “Let all things be done decently and in order”

-We have discussed two kinds of tongues: one is the biblical gift of foreign languages, and the other is an ecstatic experience, a meaningless gibberish that can be found in ancient and contemporary religions.
-Nevertheless, it is important to remember that there is only one gift of tongues in the New Testament, and it is most reasonable to conclude that tongue-speaking throughout the New Testament is the gift of miraculously speaking unlearned foreign languages.
+We have discussed two kinds of tongues: one is the biblical gift of foreign languages (Xenolalia), and the other is an ecstatic experience—a meaningless gibberish that can be found in ancient and contemporary religions (Glossolalia).
+Nevertheless, it is important to remember that there is only one gift of tongues in the New Testament, and it is most reasonable to conclude that tongue-speaking throughout the New Testament is the gift of miraculously speaking unlearned foreign languages (Xenolalia), whereas today’s Christians speak the wrong type of tongues—Glossolalia.

 Praying in Tongues

-Prayer is talking to God in heaven; nowhere in the Scriptures is it mentioned that tongues-speaking is the praying language.
-Nowhere in the Scriptures are we shown or required to use unknown languages (xenolalia) as praying languages.
-Not only that, there are no biblical or human reasons why we should pray to God using an unknown language (xenolalia), but also that today`s Christian tongue speaking (glossolalia) as a praying language is unbiblical.
+Prayer is talking to God in heaven; nowhere in the Scriptures is tongues-speaking described as the language of prayer.
+Nowhere are we shown or required to use unknown languages (Xenolalia) as a means of praying.
+Not only are there no biblical or human reasons for praying to God in an unknown language (Xenolalia), but using today’s Christian tongue-speaking (Glossolalia) as a language of prayer is also unbiblical.

-Even though praying in tongues (glossolalia) is unbiblical, and the bible registers no example of the person praying in tongues as private praying language.
-Those who pray in unknown tongues see themself as “first-class Christians”.
-Some preachers and writers try harder to make a distinction between the two phenomena: praying with unknown ecstatic utterances and speaking in unknown mysterious languages.
-But the truth is that both two phenomena are one, both two are a result and inheritance of errors from the church at Corinth, and both two are rooted in paganism.
+Even though praying in tongues (Glossolalia) is unbiblical, the Bible records no example of anyone using tongues as a private language of prayer.
+Those who pray in unknown tongues often see themselves as “first-class Christians.”
+Some preachers and writers try to distinguish between the two phenomena—praying with unknown ecstatic utterances and speaking in unknown mysterious languages—but the truth is that both are the same.
+Both are a result of, and inherited from, the errors of the church at Corinth, and both are rooted in paganism.

 A correct reading of Eph.
 6:18 and Jude 1:20 shows that these verses mention “praying in the Spirit.”
 And in all angles of interpretation, tongues as a prayer language is not a likely interpretation of “praying in the Spirit.”